TheWidlarzGroup/react-native-video/CONTRIBUTING.md

 * Please open an issue before opening a PR to make sure the proposed change is wanted and is likely to be merged.
 We don't want you to waste your time!
 * Pull requests require 1-3 approved reviews to be merged.
-* The number of reviews depends on the complexity by adding up:
+* The number of reviews depends on the complexity by adding up (max of 3):
-    * `1` if less than 3 files and 30 lines of code changed
+    * `1` reviewer for each PR
-    * `1` if there are native code changes
+    * `1` if more than 3 files and/or 30 lines of code changed
-    * If there are multiple platforms affected (iOS, Android, Windows), `1` reviewer per additional platform
+    * `1` for each native platform code changes involved

 For example, a single file JS code change requires 1 review while a 3 files iOS code change requires 3 reviews.
 As soon as the reviews show up as approved without any requested changes, the PR will be merged into the next milestone.